daniel-covelli/zsh-ts-project-command/README.md

-Tired of spending an hour trying to set up a simple typescript project... me too.
+Tired of spending an hour trying to set up a simple typescript project w prettier... me too.

 Add this to your .zshrc file.